TeamGraphix/graphix/README.md

 pip install graphix[extra]
 ```

-this will install `graphix` and inteface for [IBMQ](https://github.com/TeamGraphix/graphix-ibmq) and [Perceval](https://github.com/TeamGraphix/graphix-perceval) to run MBQC patterns on superconducting and optical QPUs and their simulators.
+this will install `graphix` and interface for [IBMQ](https://github.com/TeamGraphix/graphix-ibmq) and [Perceval](https://github.com/TeamGraphix/graphix-perceval) to run MBQC patterns on superconducting and optical QPUs and their simulators.

 ## Using graphix